open/close all folders

 - Casting is also very secretive.
 Karen Gillan was hired to act in an upcoming production called "Panic Moon."
 As it so happens, "Panic Moon" is an anagram for "Companion."

-- The second half of series 7 was released on DVD/blueray before the final episode had been shown on TV.
+- Amazon UK screwed up with the release dates and dispatched DVD/Blu-Ray copies of the second half of series 7 to pre-order customers before the final episode had been shown on TV.
 As a result, Moffat said he would release some footage of Matt Smith and David Tennant together on the set of the 50th Anniversary if no spoilers were revealed.
 For once, the fans behaved.

 - Played straight and subverted with FOX during 24's run.
 During the third season, a 24 spoiler blog revealed plot summaries for upcoming episodes (even ones that hadn't been filmed yet), and spoiled a script that ended with Ryan Chappelle (the former division director of CTU in the second and third seasons) faking his death and going into hiding after a demand by Stephen Saunders.
 FOX understandably went loco over this, tried to shut down the blog (it didn't work) and changed the script so that Chappelle was killed off for real.
 In later seasons, however, fans posting on the show's official forums were able to walk onto the set of the production and take shooting scripts at will, leading to fans finding about plot threads that wouldn't be revealed for several episodes.
 Fox was apparently okay with this, as they never bothered to moderate or police their own board.